DNS_PROBE_FINISHED_NXDOMAIN: What it is and How to fix it

 4. Investigate Issues with Your Registrar

-Sometimes, the problem isn’t with your DNS settings but with the registrar.
+Sometimes the problem originates not with your DNS settings but with the domain registrar.

 5. Verify Custom Nameserver Configurations